-While the vote was largely on partisan lines, two Republicans, Congressman Matt Gaetz (R-FL) and Tom McClintock (R-CA), voted in favor of the bill, which is expected to address many of the injustices caused by the War on Drugs.
+The vote was largely on partisan lines.
+But two Republicans, Congressman Matt Gaetz (R-FL) and Tom McClintock (R-CA), voted in favor of the bill.
+It is expected to address many of the injustices caused by the War on Drugs.

 Easing the War on Drugs

-The MORE Act reschedules cannabis off the Controlled Substances Act as a Class I scheduled drug, which is said to have no medicinal nor redeeming value.
+The MORE Act reschedules cannabis off the Controlled Substances Act as a Class I scheduled drug.
+It is said to have no medicinal nor redeeming value.
 This is something that has been known to be false for a while.
-It was only placed there during the Nixon Administration as a pretense to arrest radicals protesting discrimination and the Vietnam War, among other issues.
+It was only placed there during the Nixon Administration.
+They did so as a pretense to arrest radicals protesting discrimination and the Vietnam War, among other issues.

-In addition, it would create a five percent tax on cannabis sales, the revenue of which would be put back into communities ravaged by the War on Drugs, allow veterans to secure medical marijuana (AKA clinical cannabis), expunge or erase criminal records of those with federal convictions, and encourage the states to enact similar laws.
+In addition, it would create a five percent tax on cannabis sales.
+The revenue would be put back into communities ravaged by the War on Drugs.
+The bill allow veterans to secure medical marijuana or medical cannabis.
+It would also allow for individuals to expunge or erase criminal records of federal convictions, and encourage the states to enact similar laws.
 It would also protect immigrants arrested for possession and those applying for federal assistance who have past drug convictions.

-The MORE Act was introduced by House Judiciary Chair Jerry Nadler (D-NY), who has been a champion of legalization for a while.
+The MORE Act was introduced by House Judiciary Chair Jerry Nadler (D-NY).
+He has been a champion of legalization for a while.

-Nadler also noted that the bill was designed to address racial disparities in arrests whereby African Americans and Hispanic Americans are arrested.
+Nadler also noted that the bill was designed to address racial disparities in arrests.
+African Americans and Hispanic Americans are arrested far mote than Whites.
 They are arrested much more than Caucasians, even though it has been shown that they smoke at the same rates.

-Conservative Republican critics claimed the bill needed to be subject to more hearings, which is a common tactic to delay reform.
+Conservative Republican critics claimed the bill needed to be subject to more hearings.
+That is a common tactic to delay reform.

 Complications and Consequences of the MORE Act